Frequently Asked Questions

 For free support, rebates, and contractor search tools, visit CleanBC Better Homes:

-- Rebate Search Tool – Province wide listing of rebates in your area
+- Rebate Search Tool– Province wide listing of rebates in your area

-- Find a Contractor – Find a contractor that services your area
+- Find a Contractor– Find a contractor that services your area

-- Program Qualified Energy Advisor – Find an Energy Advisor that services your area
+- Program Qualified Energy Advisor– Find an Energy Advisor that services your area

-- Contact an Energy Coach – Ask questions about rebates
+- Contact an Energy Coach– Ask questions about rebates

-- Product and Upgrade Frequent Asked Questions
+- CleanBC Frequent Asked Questions